yimuchen/svj_uboost/README.md

 ## Setup

-Assuming you have `conda` install, create the environment with the following command:
+Assuming you have `conda` installed, create the environment with the following command:

 ```bash
 git clone git@github.com:boostedsvj/svj_uboost